The planet has been taken over by World Cup.

-Another problem Americans have is the argument that soccer is a “weak” sport.
-I grew up listening to my brothers call soccer a “sissy” sport, and the NFL is the “real” football.
-Independent of my own family’s chauvinism, I can’t tell you how many times I’ve been watching a match and some (normally older) dude laments the dramatic foul-inducing fall strategy of soccer players.
+One problem Americans allege is that soccer is a “weak” sport.
+I can speak from experience, having grown up listening to my older brothers call soccer a “sissy” sport, citing contrarily that NFL is the “real” football.
+Yet anecdotal evidence aside, I can’t tell you how many times I’ve been watching a match only to hear some fan lamenting the dramatic foul-inducing fall strategy of soccer players.

 “Oh get up why don’t you?!
 See Charlie, this is what I hate about soccer.
 They fall over like a bunch of pussies.”

-This points to much more pervasive issue – the overriding American belief in a need for hypermasculinity in American sports.
-I hear constant accusations at soccer players aimed at removing masculinity and replacing with femininity, which for some stupid reason means they are weak.
-Cristiano Ronaldo for example is a talented world class player who also happens to have well manicured eyebrows.
+This points to a much more pervasive issue – the overriding American belief in a need for hypermasculinity in sports.
+Insults at sports players are phrased in ways that remove masculinity and replace with femininity (let’s reference the aforementioned “pussy” insult), and result in what we now term as toxic masculinity.
+Cristiano Ronaldo, for example, is a talented world class player who also happens to have well manicured eyebrows.
 The comments I hear about them are laughable.
 Who cares if he looks good and does something to keep it that way?
-Yeah he’s arrogant but the guy is one of the best footballers in the planet.
-Paint them eyebrows with pride.
+What, you have to look like an ogre to be to be revered as a hero in sports?
+Sure he’s arrogant but I’ll bet you would be too if you were one of the best footballers on the planet.

 Ronaldo isn’t the only one who takes heat based on how he looks, and it’s time to lighten up and stop dismissing the sport based on how the guys look.
 A pretty boy or a handsome defender can be just as tough as their less aesthetically pleasing counterparts.